Louis Riel: Commemorations

 In 2007, Manitoba's provincial government voted to recognize Louis Riel Day as a provincial holiday, observed on the third Monday of February.

 Two statues of Riel are located in Winnipeg.
 One of these statues, the work of architect Étienne Gaboury and sculptor Marcien Lemay, depicts Riel as a naked and tortured figure.
 It was unveiled in 1971 and stood in the grounds of the Manitoba Legislative Building for 23 years.
 After much outcry (especially from the Métis community) that the statue was an undignified misrepresentation, the statue was removed and placed at the Université de Saint-Boniface.
-It was replaced with a statue of Louis Riel designed by Miguel Joyal depicting Riel as a dignified statesman.
+It was replaced with a statue of Riel designed by Miguel Joyal depicting Riel as a dignified statesman.
 The unveiling ceremony was on 12 May 1996, in Winnipeg.
 A statue of Riel on the grounds of the Saskatchewan Legislative Building in Regina was installed and later removed for similar reasons.

 In numerous communities across Canada, Riel is commemorated in the names of streets, schools, neighbourhoods, and other buildings.
 Examples in Winnipeg include the landmark Esplanade Riel pedestrian bridge linking old Saint-Boniface with Downtown Winnipeg, and the Louis Riel School Division.
 The student centre at the University of Saskatchewan in Saskatoon is named after Riel, as is the Louis Riel Trail.
-There are schools named after Louis Riel in four major Canadian cities: Calgary, Montreal, Ottawa and Winnipeg.
+There are schools named after Riel in four major Canadian cities: Calgary, Montreal, Ottawa and Winnipeg.

 Portrayals of Riel's role in the Red River Resistance include the 1979 CBC television film Riel and Canadian cartoonist Chester Brown's acclaimed 2003 graphic novel Louis Riel: A Comic-Strip Biography.
 An opera about Riel entitled Louis Riel was commissioned for Canada's centennial celebrations in 1967; it was written by Harry Somers, with an English and French libretto by Mavor Moore and Jacques Languirand.